kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 identifier of the congestion controller in the token so that it can consolidate newly established connections using that token to the existing congestion controller.

+Clients SHOULD retain provided tokens with the original server address tuple of the connections being the keys rather than those advertised as servers' preferred addresses, so that the associated unbound token can be found for subsequent connections even if the preceding connections migrate to a different address.

 # Sharing the Congestion Controller